SharkSnack/shiren-5/content/items/weapons.md

 ### Hatchet

 Pretty fast to level up, and has a chance to deal a x2.0 damage critical hit.
-(22% at Lv1, 38% at Lv8)<br/>However, it's difficult to defeat enemies in one hit if your attack is low, so it can be a little unreliable.<br/>It gains <span class="green_text">Paralyzing</span> at Lv8, which can help cover for cases where a critical hit doesn't defeat an enemy.<br/>Prioritize type effective runes and <span class="green_text">Costly</span> instead of status inflicting runes if using it as a main weapon.<br/><span class="green_text">Healing</span> and <span class="green_text">Dispersing</span> are also good rune options, but are extremely rare to come across.
+(22% at Lv1, 38% at Lv8)<br/>However, it's difficult to defeat enemies in one hit with low attack, so it can be a little unreliable.<br/>It gains <span class="greenText">Paralyzing</span> at Lv8, which can help cover cases where a critical hit doesn't defeat an enemy.<br/>Prioritize type effective runes and <span class="greenText">Costly</span> instead of status runes if using it as a main weapon.<br/><span class="greenText">Healing</span> and <span class="greenText">Dispersing</span> are also good rune options, but are extremely rare to come across.

 <table class="itemDetailsTable">
   <tbody>